RayYen6967/ARC_Capstone/README.md

 # ARC_Capstone
-Air Ticketing Forecast
+What is the expected number of air tickets booked directly with Airlines (i.e. airline website) for the remainder of 2022 through the end of 2024?

 ● About Airlines Reporting Corporation (ARC)

-ARC accelerates growth for the travel industry and stakeholders who rely on travel analytics by delivering flexible distribution services, innovative financial solutions, and forwardlooking travel data.
+ARC accelerates growth for the travel industry and stakeholders who rely on travel analytics by delivering flexible distribution services, innovative financial solutions, and forward-looking travel data.

-What is the expected number of air tickets booked directly with Airlines (i.e. airline website) for the remainder of 2022 through the end of 2024?

 ● Business Problem: